Blog > Site Migrations - How to Move Your Website to a New Platform

 The first step would be to check out the reviews of different website builders to see what other business owners are saying about their experience.
 Websites like Trustpilot offer a very fair picture of what you might expect of a platform should you make the decision to move your site there.
 Make sure when you’re choosing a platform that you consider how much support you want to have access to as well.
 Some platforms are very self-service orientated with minimal facilities to contact customer service.
 This may be fine for some highly experienced, professional website builders.
 However, as a business owner, you may find it beneficial to choose a website building platform that has readily available and friendly support so you can get back to focusing on what matters to your business.

 Once you have an idea of which platforms you might like to try, it’s time to test them out.
 All good website building platforms will offer you an opportunity to try out their tools for free.
 You can use this free trial to experiment with replicating one of your pages.
 Take your time to familiarise yourself with the tools, ask any questions of the team and get acquainted with the platform.
 If you have an online store, now would also be a good time to replicate one of your products too in order to see if the platform’s ecommerce tools feel like a good fit for you.

-By taking the time to assess each platform thoroughly, you can settle into a new website builder for a long time and build a relationship with their team that helps keep your website in tip-top condition and with less day-to-day maintenance worries.
+By taking the time to assess each platform thoroughly, you can settle into a new website builder for a long time and build a relationship with their team that helps keep your website in tip-top condition and with fewer day-to-day maintenance worries.

-We welcome you to try a 14-day free trial of our platform.
+We welcome you to try the free trial of our platform.
 The Create Website Builder is designed to help small businesses get online and build a beautiful presence on the web without the need to know how to code.
 Our friendly team is based in the UK and are on hand to help with any questions or concerns you may have.